Abastro/Funcy/STRUCTURE.md

     * Normal form: all number comprising this literal needs to have exactly one

-## Function Submodule
+## Relation Submodule

-A submodule which introduces concept of functions, and convenience syntax for function definitions.
+A submodule which introduces concept of relations, and convenience syntax for relation definitions.

 ### Mathematics

 1. A ***Relation*** is a set of pairs.

-2. A ***Function*** is a relation, where the input of every pair element is distinct.

-3. A ***Substitution*** is a process of getting an output for certain input from a function, that is, finding output o from input i where pair (i, o) is in the function F. If it exists, the output is unique by definition of function.
+2. A ***Substitution*** is a process of getting an output for certain input from a function, that is, finding output o from input i where pair (i, o) is in the function F. If it exists, the output is unique by definition of function.
 The output is represented as f(i).

-4. ***Domain-Codomain*** is an operation which for a pair (I, O) gives a set of functions, where each element F is a function where set of all inputs comprises I, and all outputs are in O.
+3. ***Domain-Codomain*** is an operation which for a pair (I, O) gives a set of functions, where each element F is a function where set of all inputs comprises I, and all outputs are in O.

-5. A relation F ***applies*** another relation G when for every input i of G, any pair (i, o) in F is also in G. This relation is transitive.
+4. A relation F ***applies*** another relation G when for every input i of G, any pair (i, o) in F is also in G. This relation is transitive.

     * *Application* of a relation F is a set of all relations which applies F.